What can be recycled

 - Drinking glasses or cups, pyrex, crystals, ceramics, pottery or kitchenware

-Why you can’t put certain things in your bin
+Why you can’t put certain things in your recycling bin

 Dirty or food-contaminated material: This can't be hygienically stored and processed for recycling and may attract pests.
 If there are contaminated items in your bin, the whole contents of your bin can no longer be used for recycling.